Jeremy Bojczuk

 Biography

-At the last count, there were four Jeremy Bojczuks in the English–speaking world.
-This website is about this one, not the other three.
+At the last count, there were three Jeremy Bojczuks in the English-speaking world.
+This web page is about this one, not the other two.

 This Jeremy Bojczuk was born more than a decade ago.
 When last heard of, he was still alive.